WestBigDataHub/dotvideochallenge/README.md

 ﻿# DOT Driver Video Privacy Challenge 2020

 ### Why do some drivers crash?
 The lifetime odds of dying in car crash are <b>1 in 103</b>.
 Each year, vehicles crashes cost <b> hundreds of billions </b> of dollars.
 Research shows that <b> driver behavior </b> is the key to understanding why automobile accidents occur.
-It's a primary factor in 66% of crashes and a contributing factor in 90% of crashes.
+It's a primary factor in 1 in 3 crashes and a contributing factor in 90% of crashes.
 However, driver behavior is one of the <i>most difficult</i> things to study.

 <b>In-cabin driver video data</b> has the potential to enhance our understanding of accidents and provide greater context for interpretation, but brings forward important questions about responsible data science and the future of research.